AltahhanAi/Data_Science/docs/content/unit1/01_01_what-is-data-science.md

 This is testing whether a system is working as intended.
 It normally investigates the integration of different components and whether there are any issues that might arise due to integrity.
 This can be due to:

-* unintentional variable changes when they are communicated between the different components of a system
+* unintentional variable changes occur when they are communicated between the different components of a system
 * human activity that is overlooked during the system design
 * programming error.